ojsde/shariff/README.md

 ## System Requirements

-This plugin is compatible with OJS version 3.4.0.
-It should also be compatible with OMP 3.4 and OPS 3.4.
+This plugin is compatible with OJS version 3.5.0.
+It should also be compatible with OMP 3.5 and OPS 3.5.

 ## Installation

 The pugin is available via the OJS plugin gallery.
-You can also clone this repo to your plugin folder (/plugins/generic) or download the code and tar.gz it and upload it via the gui (Website Settings > Plugins).
+You can also clone this repo to your plugin folder (/plugins/generic) or download the code, tar.gz it and upload it via the GUI (Website Settings > Plugins).

 ## Settings